matiboux/Soft-Dark-ATT/README.md

 # Soft Dark Android Telegram Theme

 **Soft Dark** is a Telegram Theme made by Matiboux for your best Android devices.
+Let your eyes rest – especially for the night – and make your app looks good at the same time!

 *This theme is based on the default "Dark" Telegram Theme.*